 So if you are less likely to be ill from condensation and mould in a passive house, and you breathe more easily due to the intake of fresh filtered air, then you probably find physical activity a bit easier too.

 In addition, the temperatures in a passive house are nice and comfy, without drafts.
-You can move around the house on a cold night without freezing on your way to the kitchen or bathroom, which is much more relaxing.
+You can move around the house on a cold night without freezing on your way to the kitchen, which has beautiful cabinets that are built to last, or bathroom, which is much more relaxing.

 Which brings me to another point: low power bills.
 You don’t have to worry about how much your next heating or cooling bill is going to be, because it just takes so little energy to heat or cool a passive house.
 Nor do you have to worry about the cost of power going up and up.
 Generally speaking, taking these sorts of stresses out of your life can help you to enjoy other things more.